noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 val total = door + window

 // with modeling
-// arguably more readable nad less error-prone
+// arguably more readable and less error-prone
 // humans know and have expectations of Rectangles
 // also the implementation details are abstracted away
 // we can then code to the interface of a Rectangle